Site Work Begins on Penn Highlands-Clarion Medical Building

 Earlier this month Penn Highlands Healthcare announced the furlough of nearly 600 employees.

-Penn Highlands Healthcare Chief Operating Officer Mark Norman, according to WTAJ News , confirmed the furlough will take effect immediately through May 31, 2020.
+Penn Highlands Healthcare Chief Operating Officer Mark Norman, according to WTAJ News, confirmed the furlough would run through May 31, 2020.

-Norman explained that there has been a 59 percent drop in clinic visits, a 47 percent drop in radiology testing, and a 59 percent drop in lab testing during the COVID-19 outbreak.
+Norman explained that there has been a 59 percent drop in clinic visits, a 47 percent drop in radiology testing, and a 59 percent drop in lab testing during the Coronavirus outbreak.

 Copyright © 2020 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.